-In the Scandinavian languages, an unstressed pronominal object may move from its base position behind the main verb to a position to the left of a sentential adverbial.
-This movement operation is called Object Shift (OS).
+In the Scandinavian languages, an unstressed pronominal object may move from its base position behind the main verb to a position to the left of a sentential adverbial.1 This movement operation is called Object Shift (OS).
 OS is obligatory in Icelandic, Faroese, and Danish, (1), but optional in Norwegian and Swedish, (2).

 1 In Icelandic, not only pronouns but also full DPs may undergo OS, (i).
-In the Mainland Scandinavian languages, in contrast, OS is restricted to weak pronouns; cf. (1) vs. (ii).
+In the Mainland Scandinavian languages (MSc), in contrast, OS is restricted to weak pronouns; cf. (1) vs. (ii).

-(i) Ic a. b.
-Af hverju why Af hverju read Pétur Pétur Pétur þessa bók aldrei never aldrei bessa bók ? this book ?
+(1) ıc a. b. why Af hverju read Pétur Pétur Pétur þessa bók never aldrei this book ?
 (Vikner 2005: 417) (ii) Da a.
 Hvorfor why læste read Peter Peter aldrig never den her bog? this here book b.
 Hvorfor læste Peter den her bog aldrig ?
 (Vikner 2005: 417)